Best DIY Beard Oil Recipes To Make At Home (2023)

 • Essential oils

 Always try to work around a clean, sterilized surface, particularly if you have pets.
-Trust me, you don’t want to apply fluffy’s dander or loose hair with essential oils to your skin.
+Trust me, you don’t want to apply your pet’s dander or loose hair with essential oils to your skin.

 2. Start with Carrier Oils

 Carrier oils are made from plants and help essential oils absorb into your skin.
-Since essential oils are so potent, their natural concentration may cause irritation if applied without a carrier oil.
+Since essential oils are so potent, their natural concentration may irritate if applied without a carrier oil.

-Most carrier oils have a light scent or no scent at all, and they won’t interfere with the healing properties of your essential oil selections.
+Most carrier oils have a light or no scent and won’t interfere with the healing properties of your essential oil selections.

 Things to consider when picking a carrier oil: